 - Spending a long time planning your next sex.
 This is typical of obsessive behaviour and can be dangerous for both you and the people you meet.

-- Missing important events or work to engage in sex activities.
+- Missing important events or work to engage in sexual activities.
 This may result in you feeling as though your entire life has been taken over by your addiction.

 Overcoming a sex addiction